Transferring from Outside of Rutgers (US and International)

 Newly Admitted?
 Congratulations!

-After you accept the offer of admission online via Rutgers Undergraduate Admissions indicating you will be attending the Edward J. Bloustein School of Planning and Public Policy and send in your deposit, the Office of Student and Academic Services will process your official transfer credit evaluation.
+After you accept the offer of admission online via Rutgers Undergraduate Admissions indicating you will be attending the Edward J. Bloustein School of Planning and Public Policy, the Office of Student and Academic Services will process your official transfer credit evaluation.

 For more information on what to do next, view the First Things First checklist here and visit your MyRutgers Portal.
 Students are required to attend a Students in Transition Advising and Registration (STAR) Session where you will learn about the school, your program of study, and select your first semester courses.
 You can RSVP for your session here.